sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/cody_clients.md

 # Cody clients, extensions, and plugins

-There are two primary places where you can interface with Cody:
+There are three primary places where you can interface with Cody:

-- The Sourcegraph product interface
+- Sourcegraph web app
+- Cody desktop app
 - In your IDE, using Cody extensions & plugins

-## Cody in the Sourcegraph UI
+## Cody in the web app

-Cody chat can be accessed directly in the core Sourcegraph interface.
-This is available within full Sourcegraph Enterprise instances and in the Cody desktop app.
+Cody chat can be accessed directly in the Sourcegraph web app.
+This is available within enterprise instances' web app and on sourcegraph.com.

-### Cody with Sourcegraph Enterprise

-Cody is accessible via the web interface for Sourcegraph Enterprise in 2 ways:

-- The "Cody AI" tab: Use the chat window to ask Cody questions or request Cody fix/analyze/write code snippets.
-- In the Sourcegraph blog view: Use the "Ask Cody" sidebar to ask Cody questions.
-Or, double-click on a symbol in the blog view to get a list of Cody commands including explaining code, translating code language, or providing code smells.

-### The Cody desktop application
+### Cody desktop app

 The Cody app also provides a chat interface for Cody.
 Use this interface to request information from Cody or paste code snippets into the interface.
 You can also select repositories that you'd like Cody to fetch context from.